ManoloEvans/FireWatch-Cloud/firewatch-aws/README.md

 In deploying the AWS infrastructure for this project, the following is a high level overview of the steps needed to be taken:

+- Create a cloudformation stack.
 - Create an IAM User.
-- Create a cloudformation stack.
 - Set up an AWS IoT Core rule to route the data from the sensors to the DynamoDB table.
 - Create a dynamoDBV2 Table.
 This version of DynamoDB will automatically create fields for the data that is being stored.
 - Create an AWS Athena workspace to create a query.
 - Set up Amazon Athena to query the data in the S3 bucket and generate reports based on the data.
 - Configured Grafana to connect to Amazon Athena and visualize the data in a dashboard.

+## CloudFormation

+The CloudFormation template is used to deploy the AWS infrastructure for this project.
+The template is located in the firewatch-aws/CloudFormation folder.
+Check the readme in the CloudFormation folder for more details.

 ## AWS IAM Part 1